 Are your passports in date?
+Do you have passports for the kids?
 We are all familiar with the logjams that tend to hit the passport office toward peak holiday season and the rush to either get to your local office or a hefty extra charge to get your renewal sorted out in time.

 You can come and go as you please.
 You don’t have to eat out or eat at times that don’t suit you and you don’t have to leave your room to let house-keeping in!

 You also don’t have to worry about little ones making a noise and there’s no competition for sun-loungers around the pool.